 - Pay Attention to your Overall Health and Wellbeing.
 Maintain a healthy weight, drink plenty of fresh water, stop smoking, drink alcohol only in moderation, minimize psychological stress, and eat plenty of fresh and healthy fruit and vegetables.

 Chronic Back Pain? – Visit a Top Spine Surgeon in Westchester

 Prevention is always better than cure!
 By strengthening and protecting your core, you can potentially avoid injuring your back in the first place.
-If you do strain or injure your back, or if you have degenerative changes, medical treatments, proper exercises, and rest will in most cases see the pain improve and go away within a few weeks.
+If you do have lifting injuries, or if you have degenerative changes, medical treatments, proper exercises, and rest will in most cases see the pain improve and go away within a few weeks.

 When back pain lasts longer than about six weeks, it’s time to see a spine surgeon in Westchester to assess whether you need surgery to treat the cause of your pain.
 Dr. Ezriel E. Kornel is a renowned surgeon in all aspects of spine surgery and he sees patients in his conveniently located offices in Manhattan, Dutchess County, and Westchester County.